StanislavPetrov15/TT_Rasterizer/README.md

     - "horizontal gradient (string)" - horizontal gradient between two or more colors; the gradient is applied to the string as a whole
     - "vertical gradient (string)" - vertical gradient between two or more colors; the gradient is applied to the string as a whole

-  - the position of the characters/strings is specified by using real numbers

   - the size of the characters is specified in pixels - the size specifies the line height

   - for now it does not support: